alanmacdoug/astrowind/src/data/post/mautic-vs-esp-cost-comparison.md

   - Self-Hosting
 ---

-Mautic is the best-known open-source marketing automation platform.
+Mautic is perhaps the best-known open-source marketing automation platform.
 Download it, install it on your own server, and you have a system that does what commercial platforms charge hundreds per month for: contact management, segmentation, email campaigns, landing pages, automation workflows.

 On paper, it looks like an obvious win.
-On paper.

-The honest comparison has to count everything.
+However, the honest comparison has to count everything.
 Licence fees are only one line in the total cost of ownership.

 ## What the licence fee hides